Last Updated on October 7, 2021 by Anne-Marie

 Plus, this grilled keto flank steak recipe is so easy to prepare with just a minimum of planning.

-Making Soy-Lemon Flank Steak with Arugula is quick and easy
+Making grilled flank steak is quick and easy

 Get the beef marinating in the refrigerator before you head off for work in the morning.
 Then bring the flank steak up to room temperature when you get home.